zubairahmed-ai/PimaIndianDiabetes/Readme.md

+## The code5.py uses PCA with categorizing some features and uses LogisticRegression to get accuracy of 77.92%

-## This code gives highest accuracy as given below
+## The code.py gives highest accuracy as given below using XGBoost

 The updated code uses Xgboost to get **highest accuracy of 79.63%**